MUSEQuBES: Characterizing the circumgalactic medium of redshift $\approx3.3$ Ly$\alpha$ emitters: Discussion

 \citet{Bordoloi11} studied the effect of environment on \MgII\ absorbing gas at $z\approx0.7$ using stacking of background galaxy spectra.
 They found that the $W_r$-profile of group galaxies is considerably flatter compared to that of the isolated galaxies, so that at any given impact parameter at $\rho>50$~pkpc, the $W_r$(\MgII) is significantly higher for the group galaxies \citep[see also][]{Nielsen18}.
 More recently, using a sample of 228 MUSE-detected galaxies at $z\approx0.8-1.5$, \citet{Dutta20} reported five times stronger absorption and three times higher covering fraction of \MgII\ for group galaxies (two or more galaxies within 500~kpc and 500~\kms).
 A simple model that assumes that the \MgII\ absorption of a group can be represented by the superposition of the absorption of individual member galaxies successfully reproduces the $W_r$-profile for the group galaxies. \citet{Nielsen18} showed that while such a simple model predicts the right $W_r$ for groups, it overpredicts the absorption kinematics.

 Recently, using a handful of galaxy groups (more than two galaxies within 400~kpc and 400~\kms), \citet{Fossati19} showed that the \MgII\ absorption in groups is stronger than what is typically seen for more isolated galaxies at comparable impact parameters leading to a rather flat $W_r$-profile \citep[see also][]{Chen10b,Dutta20}.
 They argued that stripping of metal-rich gas from the individual halos due to gravitational interactions between the member galaxies in a group gives rise to the large cross-section for \MgII.
-Here we emphasize that in most of these \MgII\ absorber studies discussed above, ``group'' does not necessarily mean a virialized structure.
+Here we emphasize that in most of these \MgII\ absorber studies discussed above, `group' does not necessarily mean a virialized structure.
 It is rather a measure of overdensity.

 The strong environmental dependence we observe for \HI\ and \CIV\ is consistent with what various authors have seen for \MgII.
 However, we point out that for the majority of our LAEs, the impact parameters (median $\rho \approx$165~pkpc) are larger than the virial radii, which are only a few tens of kpc.
-Therefore, it is more likely that the large-scale structures around the ``group'' galaxies, as opposed to the superposition of otherwise (kinematically) quiescent halos, cause the enhanced absorption.
+It is likely that the LAEs in `group' subsample reside in relatively more massive halos.
+The hierarchical nature of cosmic structures naturally facilitates more gas in such environments.
 The metallicity of the absorbing gas, which will be presented in future work, will provide crucial insights into the nature of the absorbers.

 Using a \CIV-absorption-selected sample, \citet{Burchett16} found that the detection rate of \CIV\ is lower for group ($M_h>10^{12.5}$~\Msun) galaxies at $z<0.015$. \HI, on the other hand, did not show any dependence on mass or environment.
 Indeed, at such high halo masses, a decline in \MgII\ equivalent width has been reported by \citet{Bouche06a} from the cross-correlation of \MgII\ absorbers with luminous red galaxies \citep[see also][]{Lundgren09}.
 However, we point out that $10^{12.5}$~\Msun\ is considerably larger than the halo masses of the LAEs in our sample ($\sim10^{11}$~\Msun).